Temples of The Church of Jesus Christ of Latter-day Saints

 Provo Utah Rock Canyon Temple

-15th dedicated temple in operation; closed for renovation; installing foundation and elevator shafts; renovation estimated to be completed in 2027
+15th dedicated temple in operation; closed for renovation; forming and pouring exterior walls and elevator/stairwell shafts; renovation estimated to be completed in 2027

 Closed for Renovation